Balaje/MultiScaleFEM.jl/README.md

 Implementation in 2D involves a bit of geometrical pre-processing, which involves extracting the patch of all the elements in the coarse space along with the fine-scale elements present inside the patch.
 The central assumption in obtaining this information is that the fine-scale discretization is obtained from a uniform refinement of the coarse scale elements.

 At this stage, the current implementation has only the patch computations coded up.
 That too just for triangles!
 The complication here is the map between the coarse scale and fine scale map.
-This is just the indices of fine-scale elements inside each coarse-scale elements.
 For simple meshes involving simplices and hexahedrons, this map can be computed by exploiting an underlying pattern.
 Ideally, we need the underlying refinement strategy to obtain this map.
 I hard coded this inside the function

 ```julia
 get_coarse_to_fine_map(num_coarse_cells::Int64, num_fine_cells::Int64)